reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Political Philosophy.md

 ### Justified uses of coercion

 Central principle:
-	- What kind of world do fully informed, full rational individuals prefer to live in?
+	- What kind of world do fully informed, fully rational individuals prefer to live in?
 	- Individual permissions
 		- Individuals are permitted to freely form contracts without outside interference.
 		- Or, rather, the contracts that they would form if they were fully informed, fully rational, etc.